 Learn about the practices and procedures used in modern human resources (HRM) departments by studying the course Introduction to Modern Human Resource Management.
 The course outlines the processes HR professionals go through to ensure they have the right employees at the right time to make sure the company is both productive and profitable.

 The course first introduces you to the seven main roles that HRM plays in business and why, in a constantly changing world, the HRM function is key to success.
 You will also learn about the array of skills needed to deal with a variety of HR situations and the challenges facing HRM today.
 Strategic planning is necessary to tie company objectives with HRM objectives and the course covers the steps in the development, writing and implementation of strategic plans, and how those plans should be developed.
 The course also introduces you to the employment cycle: from recruitment and selection, to job analysis and performance appraisals.
 Finally, the course introduces the concept of diversity and multiculturalism, discusses the diversity aspect of business, and why multiculturalism is so important to ensuring a healthy organization.

 This course will be of great interest to all HRM professionals who would like to learn more about modern human resource practices and procedures, and to all learners who are interested in HRM as a career.2-3 Hours50 Points

 Modern Human Resource Management - Recruitment and Selection Process

-Different interview styles and techniques are reviewed, as well as how to choose the right type of interview for the job and the formal and legal steps involved in making an official job offer.
-Finally, the course introduces you to the concepts involved in compensation planning and development such as providing the basic salary, holiday pay, health benefits and retirement packages.
-The differing types of pay systems and the internal and external factors that affect them are also discussed as well as the main types of employment compensation packages common in US firms.
+After learning how to find the best employees to join your workforce, you will learn the concepts involved in compensation planning and development such as providing the basic salary, holiday pay, health benefits, and retirement packages.
+You will then cover the different types of payment systems including the internal and external factors that affect them.
+This recruitment of human resources course will also tackle the main types of employment compensation packages common in US firms.

 Modern Human Resource Management - Training and Induction